jnstockley/AddressBook/README.md

 # AddressBook

+## Version 2.6
+Version 2.6 has been released!
+The update adds support for AES encryption and decryption!
+If you have any problems with the jar on the releases tab or in the code tab, please create an issue!

 ## Version 2.5 Released!
 I have just released version 2.5!
 This program has many improvemnts over the last version, 2.1!
 Change Log:
 1. Complete re-write to improve stability and fix bugs!